 #8.
 Unhealthy scalp

 It’s not rocket science but it’s worthy of mention.
 An unhappy scalp can’t stimulate proper hair growth.
 In this case, you need to keep the scalp clean by using products to remove excess sebum and buildup.
 This process would help create an enabling environment for your hair to thrive.
-Speak to your dermatologist if you notice you have scalp fungus, dandruff, and seek treatment options to help tackle the problem early.
+Speak to your dermatologist if you notice you have scalp fungus or dandruff, and seek treatment options to help tackle the problem early.

 Furthermore, studies have shown that massaging the scalp for at least 4 minutes every day increases blood flow to the scalp and stimulates hair growth.
 Scalp massagers are an absolute option on days when you’d rather not DIY.
 Consider investing in one as all we want is a job well done.